Is this a temporary disruption, or a more permanent shift?

 DingTalk, Alibaba’s distance learning solution, had to deploy 100,000 new cloud services almost overnight to meet demand.

 In the UK, the BBC has partnered with celebrities like Sergio Aguero, a Manchester City football player, to offer 14 weeks of curriculum-based learning for pupils across the country.

 “I believe that the integration of information technology in education will be further accelerated and that online education will eventually become an integral component of school education,“ Wang Tao, Vice President of Tencent Cloud and Vice President of Tencent Education, told WeForum.

 Online education enables teachers to interact with the classroom through chat groups and video meetings, as well as offering tools like voting and document sharing.
 Many teachers report good communication using online platforms like Lark and claim they would like to stick to these tools after the coronavirus threat is gone.

 Online education is obviously not for everyone.
 While 95% of schoolchildren in Switzerland, Norway, and Austria have access to a computer, only 34% in Indonesia can afford such a luxury.

 However, there are many merits to online learning.
-No one is claiming that it should totally replace traditional study in the classroom but it’s clear that school in post-pandemic times will go through important structural changes.
+No one is claiming that it should totally replace traditional study in the classroom but it’s clear that schools in post-pandemic times will go through important structural changes.
 It’s foreseeable that online and offline education will work to reinforce each other in the future.